yiisoft/injector/README.md

 ## Features

-- Invoke callable or create and object of a given class.
+- Invoke callable or create an object of a given class.
 - Resolve dependencies by parameter types using the given [PSR-11](http://www.php-fig.org/psr/psr-11/) container.
 - Pass concrete dependency instances by type.
 - Pass arguments by name.